 We are hugely excited to have added two school minibuses to our school resources, allowing us to get out and about in our local community for even more off site visits and sporting opportunities.

-Our fantastic woodland area is packed full of exciting activities.
+Our Forest School Base is packed full of exciting activities.
 Based around the central fire pit, pupils learn all about how to safely engage in the local woodland environment.
 This includes whittling, making their own small fires, weaving, nest-making etc. Every class has a weekly slot for Forest School, and the woodland area is also used throughout the wider curriculum as appropriate.